arunvel1988/openshift101/workshop/all-in-one/README.md

 This workshop will show you a happy path to take advantage of most of the best parts of OpenShift and what it can offer.
 Specifically, this quick lab will cover the following:

 * Getting started with Kubernetes
-* Deploy a Node application with Source-to-Image
+* Deploying a Node.js application with Source-to-Image
-* Updating the application with a Webhook
-* Logging, the terminal, and events
+* Debugging via logging, the terminal, and events
-* Scaling the application
+* Configuring our deployment by setting limits, scaling up, and using a config map

 **Let's get started!**